kedacore/keda-docs/content/docs/2.4/concepts/scaling-deployments.md

   maxReplicaCount: 100 # Optional.
 Default: 100
 ```

-This setting is passed to the HPA definition that KEDA will create for a given resource.
+This setting is passed to the HPA definition that KEDA will create for a given resource and holds the maximum number of replicas of the target resouce.

 ---